vladostan/copterutils/README.md

 # copterutils
-Testing utils for segmentation from copter
+Testing utils for segmentation from copter.